wds4/tribal-tapestry/glossary/virtueSignal.md

 ## Basic methodology

-The basic function of the virtue signal is to test for the presence or absence of the [tribal tapestry](./tribalTapestry.md) within the individual
+The basic function of the virtue signal is to test for the presence or absence of the [tribal tapestry](./tribalTapestry.md) within the individual.

 ## Anatomy of the virtue signal

+The virtue signal consists of a challenge designed to provoke a response.
+The challenge contains two basic components: the core component and the toxic overlay.

+## Toxic threads

+There are two major categories of toxicity: statements of fact and logical constructs.

+Statements of fact:
+- provably false statements
+- nonfalsifiable statements

+Logical constructs:
+- logical inconsistencies
+- hypocrisy

 ## Test result